Nutrunity UK

 deadly chemicals on a plant destined to end up on our plate be for our benefit or that of the planet?

-Now this is the counter argument to such misleading and somewhat infuriating arguments:
+Now this is the counterargument to such misleading and somewhat infuriating arguments:

 I do applaud supermarkets giving unsold food to charity, but yet, it does not relieve them of their responsibility in driving food waste.
 Supermarkets have created a vicious circle of offer-and-demand, using their power to force farmers to obey their rules or go bust, and to accept their pitiful buying price, leading many farmers to bankruptcy or forced to make changing in the way they work to minimise costs and literally survive.